How to get Peacock streaming on TV, phone, more: Details on NBC Universal's new service, app

-July 2021 update: Click here to watch the 2021 Tour de France live on Peacock as well as the 2021 Open Championship.
-Plus, watch coverage of the Tokyo Olympics on Peacock.
+July 2021 update: Click here to learn more about Tokyo Olympics coverage on Peacock.

 Peacock, the new streaming service from NBC Universal, launched Wednesday.
 With shows and movies such as “30 Rock,” “Jurassic Park,” “The Office,” new original programs and live news, late-night programs and, of course, sports, the obvious question to ask is “How to get Peacock?”